Oneself (running time 5 minutes)

 In the example shown below, when I filmed myself for the character on the TV I was actually looking at the kitchen bench whilst saying my lines, yet when the footage was played back on the TV for this shot I was now looking at the other character on the couch.

-Another example of paying attention to detail is where one character is reacting to something another character is doing.
+Another example of paying attention to detail is shown below where one character is reacting to something another character is doing.
 In the example below the character on the left is shocked by the character on the right having eaten all the chips, naturally in real life when I was filming the guy on the left I was reacting to nothing.
 Focusing on these tiny details is what I think film making is all about.

-One particular problem I had with Oneself Three was reflections in the windows.
-Originally the film was meant to be filmed during the daytime so this wouldn't have been a problem, but alas at night everything was being reflected which is why the screen door behind the guy in the black shirt is open (plus being a hot night it allowed SOME fresh air to come in).
+One particular problem I had with Oneself Three was reflections in the glass.
+Originally the film was meant to be filmed during the daytime so this wouldn't have been a problem, but alas at night everything was being reflected in the glass which is why the screen door behind the guy in the black shirt is open (plus being a hot night it allowed SOME fresh air to come in).
 As it turns out I was able to use a couple of reflections to my advantage which was something else I hadn't done before from a FX point of view - especially as it helped to hide the camera and tripod which were in full view!

 So is it weird filming yourself talking to no one?
 Well there were times when it felt a bit bizarre, although it helped that I was alone in my house during the shoot.
 Having said that, the shot below was definately the weirdest especially when I was playing the guy on the left looking intently at myself on TV.